mmaguir2/Robotic_Tongue_GUI/README.md

 -Step 3 and 4 from this tutorial: https://randomnerdtutorials.com/esp32-web-server-websocket-sliders/

 Credits:
--java.js file from https://randomnerdtutorials.com/esp32-web-server-websocket-sliders/#css-f (reset button function by Maritza)
+-Majority of java.js file from https://randomnerdtutorials.com/esp32-web-server-websocket-sliders/#css-f (reset button function by Maritza)
--arduino sketch file from https://randomnerdtutorials.com/esp32-web-server-websocket-sliders/#css-f (servo edits by me)
+-Majority of arduino sketch file from https://randomnerdtutorials.com/esp32-web-server-websocket-sliders/#css-f (servo edits by Maritza)